Manam (film): Promotion

 The first look poster of the film was unveiled by Nagarjuna on 19 September 2013 on the eve of Nageswara Rao's 90th birthday.
 The poster featured Nagarjuna dressed in a black suit, Chaitanya sitting in a throne as an elder in traditional costume and Nageswara Rao sitting on the floor posing as a child.
 The poster received praise for its offbeat theme.
 The theatrical trailer of the film was planned to be released on 11 April 2014.
 The second poster was released on 31 March 2014 on the eve of Ugadi.
 A special video named "Candid Moments" was released along with the theatrical trailer as a tribute to Nageswara Rao on 8 April 2014 on the eve of Sri Rama Navami.
-The trailer began with a voiceover of Rao and ends with the message "ANR Lives On".
+The trailer began with a voiceover of Nageswara Rao and ends with the message "ANR Lives On".

 Upon release, the trailer went viral, praised as "refreshing".
 IndiaGlitz stated "The trailer looks very refreshing and promising.
 In overall, the trailer looks very delightful, colourful and loaded with entertainment.
 Hope the movie will be a befitting farewell for the great actor Akkineni Nageswara Rao" and gave it the verdict "Refreshing, Vibrant and Vivid".
 Oneindia Entertainment stated "The trailer of Manam shows that the movie has amazing background score, stunning camera work, breath-taking exotic locales, wonderful performances by the lead actors".
 The trailer was also screened in theatres screening Race Gurram (2014) on 11 April 2014.
-The trailer received 1 million views of YouTube.
+The trailer garnered approximately 650,000 views on YouTube in just two days.
 Nagarjuna released the promo of the song Piyo Piyo Re on 26 April 2014.
 It featured Nagarjuna and Chaitanya dancing in a pub.
 It became a viral video post its release.